saxenavaibhav/AWS-SAA-C02-Course/README.md

 Types of VPC:

-- Default VPC (One default VPC per region, created by AWS, less flexible)
+- Default VPC (One default VPC per region, created by AWS, less flexible as these come pre-configured)
-- Custom VPC (Can have many custom VPCs which are all private by default).
+- Custom VPC (Can be many custom VPCs which are all private by default), more flexible.
 Can be linked to other VPX.

 VPC's are created within an AWS account (in a specific AWS region).
 A region can have multiple custom VPC's created within it.
 Unless you configure otherwise, there is no way for a VPC to communicate outside its private network.